nuuuwan/lk_regions/README.md

 ## TODOs

-* Side Panel, displaying what regions are in what groups, and other group info
+* Group Selector Panel Panel, displaying what regions are in what groups, and other group info
 * Automatically adjust zoom to reflect the selected region group
-* Region First Design
-  * Every region is rendered
-  * An index indicates which group it belongs to
-  * Updating the region changes the index

 ## Revision History